Are you delivering a public speaking or presentation skills training? Find some inspiration for your slides here.

 It’s obvious the presentation content defines the presentation type.
-However it’s good to remind yourself what’s the goal of the presentation – to inspire or to entertain only?
-Do you want to persuade your audience about your idea or only to inform, to give a report?
+However, it’s good to remind yourself what’s the goal of the presentation – to inspire or to entertain only?
+Do you want to persuade your audience of your idea or only to inform, to give a report?

 - Informative presentations are usually used when you do a project summary report or yearly business review.
-Unfortunately lots of school lectures fall into this category, even though the teachers should work on moving towards inspiring segment with a bit of entertainment to keep kids attention.
+Unfortunately, lots of school lectures fall into this category, even though the teachers should work on moving towards an inspiring segment with a bit of entertainment to keep kids attention.

 - For persuasive presentations just think of last sales or marketing presentation you experienced.

-- For entertainment – check any stand-up commedy talks for example this or this (being a father I really appreciate that later talk).
+- For entertainment – check any stand-up comedy talks, for example, this or this (being a father I really appreciate that later talk).

-- Mixture of entertainment and informative is e.g. famous John Oliver show
+- A mixture of entertainment and information is e.g. famous John Oliver show

 You have to make sure that your speech is relevant to the audience you’re speaking to.